iankelk/iankelk.github.io/blog/2024-02-06-chickens/index.md

 ### The parrot-chicken partnership

 I've used LLMs daily now for a year and a half, and in my opinion, the idea that they're merely mimicking answers is overly simplistic.
-I've seen GPT-4, Claude 3 Opus, and Google Gemini perform sophisticated forms of reasoning, and it's dismissive and naive to call these models parrots.
-That's just my opinion, but the whole "stochastic parrot" thing is also a matter of opinion.
+While the concerns of bias and environmental damage are valid, I've seen GPT-4, Claude 3 Opus, and Google Gemini perform sophisticated forms of reasoning, and it's dismissive and naive to call these models mere parrots.
+That's just my opinion, but the whole "stochastic parrot" thing is also a matter of opinion and a topic of ongoing research.

 In contrast, the sampling strategies of the stochastic chicken very much exist and are a known part of how LLMs generate text, independent of how the neural network model provides the distribution of words to choose from.